The science

 University of Freiburg

 "Reactivating memories during sleep clearly can strengthen them.
-This opens up the exciting possibility of developing new strategies to improve memory."
+This opens up the possibility of new strategies to support memory."

-— Dr. Ken Paller, Northwestern University, pioneer of TMR research
+Dr. Ken Paller, Northwestern University, a longtime TMR researcher